shellscape/Brew/README.md

 **Why create Brew?**

 I had the pleasure to work on the original Juice UI project (check out the commit history) and while it was a great project, it was always limited in some aspects.
 Brew will enjoy a fast and frequent release cycle.
-Brew is also a different direction for it's cousin project, and everything that had wanted to do with Juice.
+Brew is also a different direction for it's cousin project, and everything that I had wanted to do with Juice.
 It's a significant departure and is unbound by the restrictions of it's cousin.

 **System Requirements**